 Harbor Landing Food Pantry

-Student Government has partnered with Coastal Harvest and the Foundation to open the Harbor Landing Food Pantry, a food pantry available to both students and members of the community.
+ASGHC has collaborated with Coastal Harvest and the Grays Harbor College Foundation to open the Harbor Landing Food Pantry, a food pantry available to both students and members of the community.

 How It Works

-Step 1: During your first visit, you will be asked to fill out a short application with basic information such as zip code and family size.
+Step 1: During your first visit, you'll be asked to fill out a short application with basic information such as zip code and family size.
 This information is reported back to our community partner, Coastal Harvest.
-There is no need to bring any proof of income or financial need.
-On your application you will receive a unique Food Pantry ID number – this number will be used to check you in during future visits to the pantry.
+There is no need to bring an ID (except a student ID for students) or proof of income or financial need.
+You will be provided a “membership card” which you will use on future visits to quickly check-in (and it’s contact free!).